-- 1. Appendix A, Service Concession Arrangements contained in Ind AS 11, Construction Contracts. - Appendix B, Service Concession Arrangements: Disclosures contained in Ind AS 11, Construction Contracts. - 3.
+- 1. 9Appendix D, Service Concession Arrangements contained in Ind AS 115, Revenue from Contracts with Customers. - 2.
+10Appendix E, Service Concession Arrangements: Disclosures contained in Ind AS 115, Revenue from Contracts with Customers. - 3.
 Appendix C, Determining whether an Arrangement contains a Lease, contained in Ind AS 17, Leases. - 4.
 Appendix B, Stripping Costs in the Production Phase of a Surface Mine, contained in Ind AS 16, Property, Plant and Equipment.

-&lt;sup>6 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under:
+9 Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.
+Prior to substitution in 2016, the paragraph read as under:

-1. Appendix C, Service Concession Arrangements contained in Ind AS 115, Revenue from Contracts with Customers.
+^{1.} Appendix C, Service Concession Arrangements contained in Ind AS 115, Revenue from Contracts with Customers.